Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 Unforgettable Irish Urban Legends Surrounding Legendary Castles

-Now, the truth behind every one of these Irish urban legends or myths may never be uncovered, and we may be left to wonder if they are in fact real.
+The truth behind these Irish urban legends or myths may never be uncovered, and we may be left to wonder if they are real.
 However, the most cynical among us may highly doubt that.
 Still, that does not change the fact that the history of Ireland is rife with urban legends that can scare even the most brave of us witless.

 Have you ever visited any of these Legendary Castles in Ireland?
 We would love to hear any stories that you have.